jadonahue/the-simon-game/README.md

 the-simon-game

 This is created with a primary focus on using jQuery.
+At the moment this is meant to be played on a computer.

 Game Rules:
 - Click the screen (not a button), then press any key to start.